The J. Geils Band: Early days

 They became The J. Geils Blues Band, later dropping the word "Blues" from the band name.
-Soon, fan Seth Justman joined on keyboards and the band started to earn a sizable following in the Boston area.
+Fan Seth Justman joined on keyboards and the band started to earn a sizable following in the Boston area.

 The band took its time carefully considering various offers of contracts.
 Unofficial live recordings circulated: as noted in Creem, "WBCN had the infamous J. Geils 'bathroom tapes' (that were almost exactly what the name implies) and a tape of their performance at Alternate Media Conference at Goddard College, but these hardly sufficed" to fans who wanted a proper album.
 The group ultimately signed to Atlantic Records in 1970.

 1970s touring, recordings and early top 40 success

-After spending the better part of 1970 playing live shows around the US opening for artists as eclectic as BB King, Johnny Winter, The Allman Brothers, and The Byrds, The J. Geils Band recorded their debut LP The J. Geils Band in August 1970 in A&R Studios in New York City and it was released in November.
-The band started to get airplay with release of their first single, a rock-cover of The Contours' Motown hit, "First I Look at the Purse", and soon the band would get more AM radio airplay with a series of several successful singles in the early 1970s, the first one being a cover version of The Valentinos' "Lookin' for a Love", which appeared on their second album The Morning After and was their Top 40 debut in 1972 (at No. 39 on the Billboard chart).
+After spending the better part of 1970 playing live shows around the US opening for artists as eclectic as B. B. King, Johnny Winter, The Allman Brothers, and The Byrds, The J. Geils Band recorded their debut LP The J. Geils Band in August 1970 in A&R Studios in New York City.
+It was released in November.
+The band started to get airplay with release of their first single, a rock-cover of The Contours' Motown hit, "First I Look at the Purse", and the band got more AM radio airplay with a series of several successful singles in the early 1970s.
+The first one was a cover version of The Valentinos' "Lookin' for a Love", which appeared on their second album The Morning After and was their Top 40 debut in 1972 (at No. 39 on the Billboard chart).
 The album was released in October 1971.
-The song "Cry One More Time" (also on The Morning After) was later covered by Gram Parsons on his debut album in 1973.
+In April 1972, Atlantic staff producer Michael Cuscuna enlisted the J. Geils Band to record two tracks behind Buddy Guy, "This Old Fool" and "Honeydripper"; these songs were included on the album Buddy Guy & Junior Wells Play the Blues, issued in August 1972.

-Through constant touring, the band soon built a large following in the US for their energetic live shows, with the charismatic stage-antics and "microphone-stand-pole-vaulting" of singer Peter Wolf, as well as its innovative use of the harmonica as a lead instrument.
+Through constant touring, the band built a large following in the US for their energetic live shows, with the charismatic stage-antics and "microphone-stand-pole-vaulting" of singer Peter Wolf, as well as its innovative use of the harmonica.
 Harmonicalinks.com later called Magic Dick "a pioneer in sound and style for rock harmonica."
-AllMusic.com described their 1970s period as a band "pure and simple, churning out greasy covers of obscure R&B, doo wop, and soul tunes, while cutting them with a healthy dose of Stonesy swagger."
+AllMusic described their 1970s period as a band "pure and simple, churning out greasy covers of obscure R&B, doo wop, and soul tunes, while cutting them with a healthy dose of Stonesy swagger."
 On August 17, 1971, at a show on the Boston Common, The Allman Brothers Band named The J. Geils Band as its favorite local band.
 Both bands later played the last show at the Fillmore East prior to the venue's closing.
-Although living in Boston, the band had always considered Detroit its second home because of its enormous popularity there.
-Two of its three live albums were recorded in Detroit at the Cinderella Ballroom and Pine Knob Music Theater.
-Their second live album, 1976's Blow Your Face Out, was recorded at the Boston Garden and Detroit's Cobo Arena.